nils-simons/flickz-mobile/README.md

-# flickz-mobile
+# flickz

-Flickz mobile app
+A new Flutter project.